adam-cowley/twitch-project/README.md

 What sets Neo4j apart from other databases is it's ability to query connected datasets.
 Where traditional databases build up joins between records at read time, Neo4j stores the data

-Neo4j is schema-optional - meaning that you can enforce a schema on your database but
+Neo4j is schema-optional - meaning that you can enforce a schema on your database if necessary by adding unique or exists constraints on Nodes and Relationships.

 ### Typescript